Grimm75/banana-pi-m2-berry-debian/README.md

 # Banana PI M2 Berry current Debian install
-How to install and setup current Debian (Bullseye at the time of writing) base system for BPI-M2-Berry
+**How to install and setup current Debian (`Bullseye` at the time of writing) base system for BPI-M2-Berry**
 ## Prerequisites
-- Banna PI M2 Berry board + USB micro 5V/2A power source
+- Banana PI M2 Berry board
+- USB micro 5V/2A power source
-- 8GB (or bigger) SD card
+- 8GB (or bigger) micro SD card
 - PC with Debian/Ubuntu system
+- USB SD card adapter for PC
 - Wired network with DHCP
-- USB keyboard + HDMI monitor
+- USB keyboard + HDMI monitor (not tested)
-- (optional) UART/USB converter
+- UART/USB converter (preferred over ^)

 ## Prepare SD card
 (on Debian/Ubuntu PC as `comon_user` with `sudo` to `root` rights)